top of page

 I've discovered a NOS (new old stock) Fastrax 56 cm (both center-center seat tube and c-c top tube) Scandium race bike frame for a very reasonable NT$2.500 (~US$90.00) plus shipping.
 I could use nearly all older parts except for a new headset and a seat post, which grew from 27.2 mm to a larger 31.6 mm diameter.

-Scandium
+About Scandium Alloy

 1st Life

 Don't get me wrong, the Sora parts worked well.
 But fortunately or unfortunately, depending on your point of view, I've built up another 'Italian Style' bike using the latest Shimano 105 (R7000) parts.
-Comparing both systems, I found that the Sora's felt slow and sometimes unreliable.
+Comparing both systems, I found that the Sora's shifting felt slower and sometimes unreliable.
 Especially when downshifting the front derailleur uphill under pressure, some miss-shifts send me nearly flying over the bar!

 While I continued riding my red 'Italian bike' I decided to transfer the Sora parts, Deda handlebar/Ritchey stem combination, and Shimano chain wheels from my Fastrax racing bike to my more leisurely mountain bike.
 The frame and fork of the Fastrax bike were sitting 'lonely' on Shimano wheels somewhere in a corner...